gigalixir/gigalixir-cli/docs/source/main.rst

 .. _`Background Jobs in Phoenix`: http://blog.danielberkompas.com/2016/04/05/background-jobs-in-phoenix.html
 .. _`whether you really need Exq`: https://github.com/akira/exq#do-you-need-exq

-*What if GIGALIXIR shuts down?*
+*What if Gigalixir shuts down?*
 -------------------------------

-GIGALIXIR was built as a labor of love.
+Gigalixir was built as a labor of love.
 We want to see Elixir grow and this is our way of helping make that happen.
 Although making money is nice, that is not our primary goal.

 *My git push was rejected*
 --------------------------